keithchristian/webpages/README.md

 <li type="1">Save interesting jobs in a folder, not that the job would be around in 6 months, but by having the recruiter's contact info you could inquire about similar positions.</li>
 <li type="1">For contractors, the job search is perpetual, as employers can release you for anything, and probably never tell you the &quot;real&quot; reason.</li>
 <li type="1">My second contract in the 2023-2024 cycle was canceled after working only 40 days.
 (I had good performance reviews, too.)
 Full time employees were also let go, so it wasn't only me.</li>
-<li type="1">So.....keep in mind that as a contractor, TODAY could be your last day on the job, as you can be released at any time.
+<li type="1">So.....keep in mind that as a contractor, TODAY could be your last day on the job, since you can be released at any time.
 There is little or no warning given in the 2023-2024 time frame.</li>
 <li type="1">Keep your personal effects organized at work and your desk drawers free of junk, so that you can vacate in 5 - 10 minutes.</li>
 <li type="1">At my most recent contract job in early 2024, I spent the last hour checking in code written that morning, and going over the essentials with my mentor as a goodwill gesture.</li>
 <li type="1">When suddenly terminated, your co-workers (both employees of the company and other contractors) are as shocked as you are that &quot;today is your last day.&quot;</li>